CloudLabsAI-Azure/RTIAD-Workshop/Lab-2.md

 ## Task 3: Authoring Kusto Database Queries

-1. Make your way back to your **RTI_username** workspace.
+1. Make your way back to your **RTI_<inject key="DeploymentID" enableCopy="false"/>** workspace.
 You should see two new objects that have been created because of your
     Eventstream.
 The Eventstream itself as well as a Real-Time Intelligence Data stream.

     ![A screenshot of a computer](./media/image32.png)